bugtamer/areca-backup/docs/user/tutorial5.md

 ![](./images/new_ws.jpg)

-Go to the "Workspace" menu and click on the "Import" item ... the following window appears :
+Go to the "`Workspace`" menu and click on the "`Import`" item ... the following window appears :

 ![](./images/import_void.jpg)

-Let's assume that all your backups are stored in a directory named "/home/olivier/Bureau/backup".
-If you kept the "store backup configuration" option enabled in your target configuration, there should be a subdirectory named "areca_config_backup" in that directory.
+Let's assume that all your backups are stored in a directory named "`/home/olivier/Bureau/backup`".
+If you kept the "`store backup configuration`" option enabled in your target configuration, there should be a subdirectory named "`areca_config_backup`" in that directory.

 That's where we'll ask Areca to look for configurations to import :